 Amri Kibbler, co-founder of HeyMama, an online community for working moms, says she is a huge advocate for vacations in general, especially a babymoon.
 “Making sure you take time to get away and reconnect to the people that are important to you in life is of the utmost importance to be able to show up fully prepared to take over the world,” she says.

 “One of the biggest benefits of a babymoon is having an opportunity for partners to focus on their relationship,” adds Rachel O’Neill, Ph.D., an Ohio-based licensed professional clinical counselor and Talkspace therapist.
 “Even under the best circumstances your relationship changes when a child is born, and connecting and focusing on what it’s like to be in a relationship can be helpful and set the stage for an effective transition into the role of parent.”

-And Amy Cirbus, Ph.D, counseling psychologist and clinical marketing manager at Talkspace, stresses it is important for moms who are not carrying — perhaps you are using a surrogate or adopting — and their partners to have quality time.
+And Amy Cirbus, Ph.D, counseling psychologist and director of clinical content at Talkspace, stresses it is important for moms who are not carrying — perhaps you are using a surrogate or adopting — and their partners to have quality time.
 “It can be even more essential for these couples to connect with each other before the demands of a new child takes priority within the household, get on the same page, and take a collective breath together,” she explains.

 Taking time for yourself

 “Having a baby is one of the biggest transitions you’ll ever go through, whether you’re a working mom or a not working mom.
 Your whole life basically is going to be turned upside down in ways that you don’t know are possible,” notes Kibbler.
 “So, it’s important to mentally step back and prepare.”